ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

         Perform all required activities associated:
             - Enable text log.
             - If clear==True, clear the log before.
 Else, keep.
-            - Insert all kwargs into text log.
+            - Insert all kwargs into the text log.
             - Disable text log.
             - Update idle tasks.
         '''